Week 10

 group assignment

-For this development, the electronic production board previously designed was reused, maintaining continuity with the final project proposal and the concept of the mobile laboratory.
-This allowed the integration of the knowledge acquired during Electronics Production with the current assignment focused on input devices.
+Additionally, the electronic production board previously designed during the Electronics Production assignment was reused, maintaining continuity with the final project proposal and the concept of the mobile laboratory.
+This allowed the integration of previous knowledge with the current assignment focused on input and output devices.

 Programming